A Step-By-Step Guide to Clean Out Your Basement

 As you’re starting your basement purge, take the opportunity to tag the items you aren’t tossing.
 This step is crucial to your success, so it’s one that you need to give proper attention to.
 Don’t feel like you need to set a timetable on this step.
 Work at your own pace and take breaks as needed if you get frustrated or emotional with sentimental items.

 Gather colored stickers or post-it notes to tag your items.
 Pick four colors and assign them a category: trash, donate, sell and keep.
-As you go through your belongings, put a sticker on each item you aren’t already throwing out so that, when it comes time to organize, the process will go faster.
+Put a sticker on each item you're not throwing out as you go through your belongings to make the organization process faster.

-If you’re having trouble deciding what to do with something, ask yourself these questions:
+Having trouble deciding what to keep?
+Ask yourself these questions: